solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 }
 ```

-After you have done that once and try to manipulate the exactly same named environment variable in the same configuration you will get error.
-Same applies also creating and deleting same file in the same configuration.
-Instead you can workaround with having multiple configurations or by using script resources in DSC.
+After you have done that once and try to manipulate the exactly same named environment variable in the same configuration you will get an error.
+The same applies also for creating and deleting the same file in the same configuration.
+Instead, you can do a workaround by having multiple configurations or by using script resources in DSC.
 I have used script resources for this and well it is a bit complex but not worse than it is with traditional scripts.

 ```powershell
 # Set Java to path
 Script SetJavaToPath